Young man with headphones writes while looking at laptop

 8 contact hours/credits will be available for successful completion of this session.

-• Identify statewide and local community environmental public health partners and their capacities, develop, and implement a prioritized plan, and seek action funding for high priority initiatives.
+• Identify statewide and local community environmental public health partners and their capacities, develop and implement a prioritized plan, and seek action funding for high priority initiatives.

 Learning Activities:

-• Overview of Environmental Health
+• Introduction to Environmental Health

 • Scavenger Hunt